Principles & Practices

 NYAVA President - Presenter and Blogger

 Jerry made an intentional career change to volunteer resources management in 1993.
 He has worked at a HIV/AIDS community-based organization, HIV/AIDS residential healthcare facility (licensed nursing home), volunteer center, and local hospitals.
-Click here to learn more about his work and presentation history and his blog.
+Starting in 2005 he has presented at local, state and national conferences.
+For several years Jerry has served on the AL!VE Local Associations Committee and presented during their community of practice quarterly webinars.

 Over the years, Jerry has volunteered with the Board and served on the following committees: Membership, Professional Development, Nominating, and Social Media.
-He is serving his third year as NYAVA’s President.
-He’s proud of the work he and the current Board have accomplished regarding implementing the 2024-2025 NYAVA Strategic Plan.
+From 2022 - 2024 Jerry served as NYAVA President.
+He’s proud of the work he and the current Board have accomplished regarding implementing the strategic plans over the term of his Presidency.

 Julianne Rich